eibay/wdi/w08/d03/Instructors/all_exercises/readme.md

   * Add CSS to style the hello route, but no CSS in a file
   * Every route returns an array of names, in json
   * Every route returns json of names that was returned from a function
-  * Every route calls a function that returns a hash of 3 people with attributes
+  * Every route calls a function that returns an array of 3 people, where each person is represented by a hash of attributes (e.g. name, age, etc)
   * Two routes - one for names, one for people
   * Use the `node-simple-router` library to simplify the above